-Spanish legal system in the Philippines had adopted a specific oath-taking ceremony for non-Christian Chinese witnesses as early as 1806.
-This ceremony involved the use of two lighted candles, a rooster, and two pieces of paper with the person's name, exact date and time of birth written in Chinese characters.
-The papers were burned in one of the candles, and the rooster's head was cut off.
-This oath-taking rule must have been known in the Mariana Islands, since it is explicitly described in the handbook of duties of the local Gobernadorcillos for the whole of the Spanish Philippines.
+in one of the candles, and the rooster's head was cut off.21 This oath-taking rule must have been known in the Mariana Islands, since it is explicitly described in the handbook of duties of the local Gobernadorcillos for the whole of the Spanish Philippines.22

-A Spanish author commenting on a case in Manila in 1844 protested that such a ceremony should only apply to Confucian Chinese, not Taoist or Buddhists, as it would be meaningless for them.
-Over time, many Western justice professionals in Southeast Asia assumed that oath-taking in general as meaningless within Chinese systems of belief.
+A Spanish author commenting on a case in Manila in 1844 protested that such a ceremony should only apply to Confucian Chinese, not Taoist or Buddhists, as it would be meaningless for them.23 Over time, many Western justice professionals in Southeast Asia assumed that oath-taking in general as meaningless within Chinese systems of belief.
 Blatant prejudices and misunderstandings against Chinese migrants and their cultures did complicate the matter even further.

-Rosauro Ungpinco testified that on the morning of December 1st, he sent the four convicts, Boncao, Panday, Benoligo, and Ceñido, to cut bamboo.
-They left his ranch in Tumon Bay, which may have been located in the same land that his descendants owned until the 20th century, in the present-day area known as Matapang Beach.
-The purpose of their task was to gather bamboo, and Ungpinco authorized instances in the United States see: Scott Zesch: "Chinese Los Angeles in 1870-1871: The Makings of a Massacre"In Southern California Quarterly 90, no. 2 (2008): 109-58.
-Accessed April 15, 2020. doi:10.2307/41172418,145-146.
-Footnote 232.
-Also in the 1904 case "Rex v.
-Lai Ping", mentioned at: Law Notes, Volume 32.
-E. Thompson Company, 1929,86.
+Rosauro Ungpinco testified that on the morning of December 1, he sent the four convicts, Boncao, Panday, Benoligo, and Ceñido, to cut bamboo.
+They left his ranch in Tumon Bay, which may have been located in the same land that his descendants owned until the 20th century, in the present-day area known as Matapang Beach.24 The purpose of their task was to gather bamboo, and Ungpinco authorized each of them to carry a machete for the cutting work.
+Around 9 in the morning, Panday and Benoligo returned to the ranch and informed Ungpinco that Boncao had killed Marcos Untalán.
+They claimed they did not witness the incident themselves.
+Concerned, Ungpinco took back the machetes from Panday and Benoligo and brought them back to the city, where he surrendered

-&lt;sup>21 Joaquín Rodríguez San Pedro: Legislacion ultramarina: Volumen VI.
+21 Joaquín Rodríguez San Pedro: Legislacion ultramarina: Volumen VI.
 Gracia y justicia.
 Madrid, 1866, 156-157.

-&lt;sup>22 José Feced y Temprano: Manual del Gobernadorcillo en el ejercicio de sus atribuciones judiciales y escriturarias: Guía del hombre de negocios en Filipinas.
+22 José Feced y Temprano: Manual del Gobernadorcillo en el ejercicio de sus atribuciones judiciales y escriturarias: Guía del hombre de negocios en Filipinas.
 Imp. de Ramírez y Giraudier, Manila,1867,24-25.

-&lt;sup>23 Comange y Dalmau, Rafael.
+23 Comange y Dalmau, Rafael.
 Cuestiones filipinas.
 1a parte, Los Chinos, estudio social y político.
 Tipo-Litografia de Chofre Manila 1894,139.

-&lt;sup>24 According to family lore.
-Ralph Unpingco, personal communication to the author.
+24 According to family lore.
+Raph Unpingco, personal communication to the author.
 April 16, 2020.